Perelandric/Golific/README.md

  - The ability to marshal and/or unmarshal JSON (TODO: and XML) to the variant name or custom string value instead of the number.
  - A `Value()` method for retreiving the numeric representation of the variant.
  - The ability to assign a custom numeric value.
- - The ability to define an enum as bitflags.
+ - The ability to define an enum's variants as bitflags.
  - A generated array of the variants, to be used with a `range` loop.